TanzirR/TanzirR/README.md

 ## ✨ Fun Facts
 - 🌍 I love traveling and exploring new cultures.
-- 💡 I enjoy solving complex problems and building AI integrated web apps.
+- 💡 I enjoy learning new tools and technologies.
 - 🎮 In my free time, you can find me gaming or tinkering with new gadgets.

-Thanks for stopping by!
-Feel free to explore my repositories and reach out if you'd like to collaborate. 🚀